adedomin/CSC311-game-design/_posts/2015-04-03-Enhanced Location Services.md

 The strength of this signal and the beacons transmission power can be used to determine proximity to said beacons [src](https://en.wikipedia.org/wiki/Bluetooth_low_energy#Proximity_sensing).
 If enough becaons (3) are placed in range, then a fixed point can be derived using triangulation.

-In areas, like building where GPS may not penetrate, these bluetooth beacons can improve accuracy or at least confirm that a client is in a building.
+In areas, like buildings where GPS may not penetrate, these bluetooth beacons can improve accuracy or at least confirm that a client is in a building.

 How it Works - The Protocol
 ===========================